bhavberi/IIITH-Resources/Semester-1/Computer_Programming/Quizzes/Midsem.md

   return 0;
 }
 ```

-    What is the return value of the above program ?

   - [ ] void
   - [ ] 0
   - [ ] 200
   - [ ] 3
   - [x] 4

-9.
+9. What is the output of the above program on the keyboad input "12 32.5" ?
 ```C
 #include <stdio.h>
 int main()